bjoernbuth/data-rus-eng/README.md

 ## Related publications

 1. Janda, Laura A. and Francis M. Tyers.
-2018.
-Less is More: Why All Paradigms are Defective, and Why that is a Good Thing. *Corpus Linguistics and Linguistic Theory* 14(2), 33pp.
+2021.
+Less is more: why all paradigms are defective, and why that is a good thing.  *Corpus Linguistics and Linguistic Theory* 14(2), 33pp.  <doi.org/10.1515/cllt-2018-0031>.
-    <doi.org/10.1515/cllt-2018-0031>.

 2. Janda, Laura A. 2019.
 Businessmen and Ballerinas Take Different
     Forms: A Strategic Resource for Acquiring Russian Vocabulary and